-House Speaker Trevor Mallard is cracking down on MP's using Parliament's footage for attack ads
+House Speaker Trevor Mallard is cracking down on MPs using Parliament's footage for attack ads

 "I would be very surprised if those members had given permission, as the rules currently require."

-Last week National posted a video, featuring Russell, which showed her making a budget speech but trailing off-topic by talking about Greek mythology.
+Last week National posted a video, featuring Russell, which showed her making a speech about wellbeing, but trailing off-topic by talking about Greek mythology.

 Before the video, text read: "Still not sure what Labour's Wellbeing Budget means?"